Cristian Bălgrădean

-Cristian Emanuel Bălgrădean ([kristiˈan bəlgrəˈde̯an]; born 21 March 1988) is a Romanian professional footballer who plays for Liga I club CFR Cluj as a goalkeeper.
+Cristian Emanuel Bălgrădean ([kristiˈan bəlgrəˈde̯an]; born 21 March 1988) is a Romanian professional footballer who plays as a goalkeeper for Liga III club Unirea Alba Iulia.

 Since making his debut in the first division in 2010, Bălgrădean has amassed over 200 matches in the competition for Dinamo București, Universitatea Craiova, FCSB, and CFR Cluj, among others.
 With the former team, he won the Cupa României and the Supercupa României in 2012, and with the latter the Liga I and the Supercupa României in 2021.

 Bălgrădean registered his full debut for the Romania national team in November 2011, in a 3–1 friendly victory over Greece.

 Club career

-Bălgrădean started his career as a youngster at Helmuth Duckadam football school in Arad.
+Bălgrădean started his career as a youngster at Helmut Duckadam football school in Arad.
 After the school was disbanded, he joined the junior groups of Atletico Arad.
 In 2005, he signed his first professional contract with Minerul Lupeni.
 His evolution was impressive, and he was bought by FC Brașov.
 In 2008, he was transferred permanently by Liberty Salonta.
 From the Bihor team, Bălgrădean was called to the Romania U-21 team.
 In 2009, he returns home to Arad, being bought by Gloria Arad, and then loaned to UTA Arad.

 In June 2010 he signed a contract for five seasons with Dinamo București.
 He failed to gain a position in the first squad and was loaned for a season at Unirea Urziceni.
 In the Winter break, Bălgrădean was called back to Dinamo by Ioan Andone who decided to give him a chance in the first 11 after an injury of Emilian Dolha.
 He kept his position after Andone was replaced with Liviu Ciobotariu in July 2011.

 Following the arrival of Dario Bonetti as head-coach, Bălgrădean initially lost his place in the first team when the Italian manager chose Kristijan Naumovski as first goalkeeper.
 After a while, the two players were used alternately because they both became eligible for their national teams and for a possible future transfer.

 In July 2014, Bălgrădean was released by Dinamo.

 On 26 August, he signed a contract with the newly promoted in Liga I, Universitatea Craiova.

 On 19 February 2018, he agreed to a two-and-a-half-year deal with FCSB.

 On 1 July 2020, he left FCSB to join CFR Cluj.

 International career

-Bălgrădean became a senior Romania international on 15 November 2011, when he played the full 90 minutes in a 3–1 friendly win against Greece.
+Bălgrădean became a Romania international player on 15 November 2011, when he played the full 90 minutes in a 3–1 friendly win against Greece.